smessmer/binary-layout/README.md

 without padding.
 But it has serious shortcomings that this library solves.
 - `#[repr(packed)]` uses the system byte order, which will be different depending on if you're running on a little endian or big endian system. `#[repr(packed)]` is not cross-platform compatible.
 This library is.
 - `#[repr(packed)]` [can cause undefined behavior on some CPUs when taking references to unaligned data](https://doc.rust-lang.org/nomicon/other-reprs.html#reprpacked).
    This library avoids that by not offering any API that takes references to unaligned data.
+Primitive integer types are allowed to be unaligned but they're copied and you can't get references to them.
 The only data type you can get a reference to is byte arrays, and they only require an alignment of 1 which is trivially always fulfilled.

 ### When not to use this library?
 - You need dynamic data structures, e.g. a list that can change size.
 This library only supports static data layouts (with the exception of open ended byte arrays at the end of a layout).